shawenyao/jekyll-now/_posts/2019-06-16-To-Wait-or-Not-to-Wait.md

 So you say to yourself: it seems a really good idea to end up in point D. To pull it off, does it make sense to wait for a few seconds in one or more of the preceding crossroads?
 More generally, is there an optimal decision?

-To find out, let's take a walk.
+To find out, let's take a virtual walk.
 Note that since you have to walk the full [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) in any case, the time spent on actual walking is irrelevant for comparison purposes.

 ## Strategy 1: Let the Light Guide Your Way